mor10/OpenAI-API-Building-Front-End-Voice-Apps-with-the-Realtime-API-and-WebRTC-2027322/README.md

 3. Start the MCP server using `uv run mcp_open_meteo/server.py`
 4. In Codespaces, go to Ports and set port `8000` to **Public**.
 5. Identify the live URL for the MCP server, and it to `mcp-config.js`.
+6. In `/project-complete/agents/weatherAgent.ts`, update the `serverUrl` property with the live URL of your MCP server.

-6. To stop the MCP server, run `Ctrl+C` in the terminal.
+To stop the MCP server, run `Ctrl+C` in the terminal.

+## Running the Front-End App

+To run the projects in either `/project-baseline/` or `/project-completed/`:

+1. Open the folder in terminal
+2. Install the dependencies using `npm install`
+3. Start the development server using `npm run dev`
+4. Open the provided localhost URL in your browser

+To test the app on other devices, set the port for the live server to **Public**.

 ## Instructor